© Unofficial Royalty 2024

 May 4, 1884 – Death of Maria Anna of Savoy, wife of Emperor Ferdinand I of Austria at Hradčany Palace in Prague, Kingdom of Bohemia, now in the Czech Republic; buried at the Imperial Crypt in Vienna, Austria

 Maria Anna married Emperor Ferdinand I of Austria.
 The marriage was childless and probably never consummated, but the couple remained devoted to each other.
-Emperor Ferdinand suffered from a number of ailments including epilepsy and hydrocephalus.
+Emperor Ferdinand suffered from several ailments including epilepsy and hydrocephalus.
 He was considered incapable of ruling although he kept a coherent diary.
-Ferdinand abdicated the throne in favor of his nephew Franz Joseph during the Revolutions of 1848 and lived out the rest of his life at Hradčany Palace in Prague, Kingdom of Bohemia, now in the Czech Republic, where he died in 1875.
+Ferdinand abdicated the throne in favor of his nephew Franz Joseph during the Revolutions of 1848, and lived the rest of his life at Hradčany Palace in Prague, Kingdom of Bohemia, now in the Czech Republic, where he died in 1875.
 Maria Anna survived her husband by nine years and died at the age of 80 on May 4, 1884.

 Unofficial Royalty: Maria Anna of Savoy, Empress of Austria